Making Pizza With a Pizza Stone and Pizza Peel

 Pictured recipe: Brussels Sprouts & Pepperoni Pizza

-The unglazed clay surface absorbs and distributes heat evenly, producing a crisp crust.
-Here are some tips for adapting recipes:
+The unglazed clay surface absorbs and distributes heat evenly, producing a crispy crust, but this is how to do it correctly:

-Let the dough come to room temperature before baking.
-If cold dough is placed directly on a hot pizza stone, the abrupt change in temperature may cause the stone to crack.
+- Let the dough come to room temperature before baking.
+If cold dough is placed directly on a hot stone, the abrupt change in temperature may also cause the stone to crack.

-Because pizza stones are porous, they absorb odors.
+Pro Tip: Because pizza stones are porous, they absorb odors.
 Avoid using soap to clean them.
-Wash with warm water and use baking soda to remove stubborn stains.
+Wash with hot water and use baking soda to remove stubborn stains.

 Don't Miss: Healthy Pizza Recipes